 What is car loan pre-approval?

-A car loan pre-approval is when your lender agrees in principle to give you a loan to buy a car before you buy it.
-Similar to other loan application processes, the lender will typically evaluate your financial circumstances to ascertain how much you can afford to borrow.
+Car loan pre-approval is when your lender agrees in principle to give you a loan to buy a car before you buy it.
+Similar to other loan application processes, the lender will typically evaluate your financial circumstances to work out how much you can afford to borrow.

 A pre-approval could give you a better idea of your price range before you walk into the car dealership or jump online.
 It could also help you avoid spending more than you can afford.